-Balancing expectations when moving to a new city can be daunting and moving to Austria's capital is no exception.
-For those expats wondering about what life in the City of Music is really like, here's a list of pros and cons to consider before moving to Vienna.
+Balancing expectations when moving to a new city can be daunting, and moving to Austria's capital is no exception.
+For those expats wondering about what life in the City of Music is really like, we've put together a list of pros and cons to consider before moving to Vienna.

 Lifestyle in Vienna

 + PRO: Thriving arts scene

 As well as being a haven for the performing arts, Vienna is home to an abundance of things to see and do.
 Expats living in Vienna will be spoilt for choice when it comes to cultural pursuits.

 As an international city, Vienna's restaurant scene is a collection of cuisines from around the world.
 Then there's also Viennese fare, which is famed for its apfelstrudel among other baked delights.
 Vienna also boasts a sophisticated wine culture.